 Specific objectives for growth and development or puberty education begin at the fifth-grade level and reproductive health and safety education begin at the sixth-grade level, and continues through high school.
-The North Carolina Department of Public Instruction and North Carolina Statute 115C-81 (el, k.) require public schools to provide age-appropriate instruction in the prevention of sexually transmitted diseases/infection, including HIV/AIDS virus infection.
+The North Carolina Department of Public Instruction and North Carolina Statute 115C-81 (el,K) require public schools to provide age-appropriate instruction.
+A comprehensive health education program is taught to students from kindergarten through ninth grade.
+As required by law, the health education program includes ageappropriate instruction on bicycle safety, nutrition, dental health, environmental health, family living, consumer health, disease control, growth and development, first aid and emergency care, mental and emotional health, drug and alcohol abuse prevention, and reproductive health and safety education.